turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_calendar_my_event.md

 order by start_time;
 ```

-### List of upcoming events scheduled on every tuesday and thursday
+### List upcoming events scheduled on every Tuesday and Thursday

 ```sql
 select